MicrosoftDocs/VBA-Docs/api/Access.CurrentProject.BaseConnectionString.md

 ## Remarks

-The  **BaseConnectionString** property returns the connection string that was set through the **OpenConnection** method or by clicking **Connection** on the **File** menu.
+The **BaseConnectionString** property returns the connection string that was set through the **OpenConnection** method or by choosing **Connection** on the **File** menu.
 When making a connection, Microsoft Access project modifies the **BaseConnectionString** property for use with the ADO environment.

 ## Example

-The following example displays the  **BaseConnectionString** property setting of the current project:
+The following example displays the **BaseConnectionString** property setting of the current project.

 ```vb
 Public Sub ShowConnectString()